Generic selectors

 Huaraz

-Ancash ranges from a coastal strip that is not very rugged to the highest snow-capped mountains in Peru.
-The Chavín culture settled in this paradise between 1200 and 200 B.C., which left as a legacy the impressive archaeological complex of Chavín de Huántar, declared a World Cultural Heritage Site by UNESCO in 1985.
+Ancash is a region of unique contrasts that stretches from a gently rolling coastal strip to the highest snow-capped mountains in Peru, offering spectacular landscapes and incomparable natural wealth.
+This territory was home to the ancient Chavín culture between 1200 and 200 BC, which left behind the impressive archaeological complex of Chavín de Huántar, declared a World Heritage Site by UNESCO in 1985, a historical gem of great value to Andean civilization.

 Photo by Andres Jacobi on istockphoto